john3volts3/FastZoomAway-plugin-Sketchup/readme.md

 This version is set to work correctly with the metre as the unit.

+INSTALLATION:
+ - Save the file fastZoomAway.rbz in the directory of your choice.
+ - Use the extension manager in the Window menu to add the plugin
+ - Associate a keyboard shortcut in Window/Preference

+USE :
+ When you are zoomed in on a part of an object and you want to move to another area of the object, you just have to use the shortcut key, several times or by keeping it pressed to use the autorepeat.
+Then the Zoom Window tool is selected and you can zoom in again by selecting the new work area.

 -----------------------------------

 FastZoomAway - Navigation rapide autour des grands objets.